7ninjas/scss-mixins/docs/typography.md

 ```

 #### Case 3
-Set `h1` font variation styles from `$font-variants` variable and change text align for all breakpoints.
+Set `h1` font variation styles from `$typography` variable and change text align for all breakpoints.

 ```scss
 .exampleClass {